PoornaesshwarT/8-bit-ALU/README.md

 Inspect `Y`, `Z`, `C`, `V`, and `N` in the waveform viewer against expected values for each randomized test case.

-### 6. Synthesize and Implement on FPGA (Optional)
+### 6. Synthesize and Implement on FPGA (Optional, hardware required)

-If targeting hardware, add the constraints file:
+The constraints file for a Nexys 4 DDR board is included:

 ```text
 Constraints/nexys4_ddr.xdc
 ```

-Then run the standard implementation flow:
+If you have access to compatible Artix-7 hardware, run the standard implementation flow:

 ```text
 Synthesis → Implementation → Generate Bitstream → Program Device
 ```

+> This step has not yet been performed on this project due to lack of board access.
+Simulation (Step 5) fully verifies functional correctness independent of hardware.

 ## Roadmap

+- [ ] Synthesize and implement the design on an Artix-7 FPGA (e.g., Nexys 4 DDR) once hardware is available
 - [ ] Add a self-checking testbench with automated pass/fail reporting
 - [ ] Add SystemVerilog Assertions (SVA) for property-based verification
 - [ ] Extend the design to 16-bit and 32-bit variants